Stomach-ache/awesome-long-tail-learning/XML-papers.md

 [38]    H. Jain,  V. Balasubramanian,  B. Chunduri and M. Varma, Slice: Scalable linear extreme classifiers trained on 100 million labels for related searches, in WSDM 2019.
 [39]     R. Babbar, and B. Schölkopf, Data Scarcity, Robustness and Extreme Multi-label Classification in Machine Learning Journal and European Conference on Machine Learning, 2019.
-[40]    S. Khandagale,  H. Xiao and  R. Babbar, Bonsai - Diverse and Shallow Trees for Extreme Multi-label Classification, in ArXiv 2019.